bcdev/jzarr/docs/index.rst

 Highlights
 ----------

 * Create N-dimensional arrays with java primitive data types.
-At the moment except boolean and char type.
+At the moment boolean and char type are not supported.
 * Chunk arrays along any dimension.
 * Compress and/or filter chunks.
-* Store arrays in memory, on disk, (not now ... inside a Zip file, on S3, ...
+* Store arrays in memory, on disk, (Future plans: inside a Zip file, on S3, ...)
 * Read an array concurrently from multiple threads or processes.
 * Write to an array concurrently from multiple threads or processes.
 * Organize arrays into hierarchies via groups.